OpenBMB/BMTrain/README.md

 lr_scheduler = bmtrain.lr_scheduler.Noam(optimizer, start_lr=1e-3, warmup_iter=40, end_iter=1000, num_iter=0)
 ```

-BMTrain supports *all* the pytorch native optimizers and loss functions, and you can also use the fused optimizer provided by BMTrain for mixed-precision training.
+BMTrain supports *all* the PyTorch native optimizers and loss functions, and you can also use the fused optimizer provided by BMTrain for mixed-precision training.

 In addition, BMTrain also provides the common LRScheduler in the `bmtrain.lr_scheduler` module.